hms-dbmi/viv/sites/docs/src/CUSTOM_SHADERS.md

 #### 3. Uniform Buffer Objects (UBO) Migration

-> **NOT YET IMPLEMENTED**: Built-in Viv extensions have not yet been migrated to UBO.
-This section documents the target pattern.

-Viv is migrating to deck.gl v9.1+ which requires Uniform Buffer Objects (UBO) instead of WebGL1-style global uniforms.
+Viv is migrating to deck.gl v9.2+ which requires Uniform Buffer Objects (UBO) instead of WebGL1-style global uniforms.
 See the [deck.gl upgrade guide](https://deck.gl/docs/upgrade-guide) for more details.

 **The Challenge:**

-Unfortunately, luma.gl's UBO system does not support arrays in uniform declarations.
+Unfortunately, luma.gl's UBO system does not, as of this writing, support arrays in uniform declarations.
 This means:
 - Cannot use: `uniform vec3 colors[NUM_CHANNELS];`
 - Must use: `uniform vec3 color0; uniform vec3 color1; uniform vec3 color2;` etc.